infinitelylearn/learn_python/prompts_instructions/instruction_projects.md

    - Discuss how the implementation could be improved or extended
    - Preview the next milestone and its requirements

+## Project-Based Review

+Projects provide excellent opportunities to review and reinforce previous topics:

+1. **Identify Review Opportunities**:
+   - At the start of each project milestone, identify which previous topics will be exercised
+   - Note topics with lower mastery scores (1-3) that deserve special attention

+2. **Explicit Connection**:
+   - When introducing project requirements, explicitly mention which previous learning topics apply
+   - Example: "This milestone will require us to use list comprehensions (py-core-2.3) and API requests (data-2.1)"

+3. **Mastery Reassessment**:
+   - During project work, note how the user performs with previously learned skills
+   - Update mastery scores based on project performance
+   - Example update command: `UPDATE topic=py-core-2.3 mastery=4 # Improved mastery observed during project implementation`

 ## Example Project Introduction

 For the "Data Analysis Pipeline for FOREX Data" project: